 Globus is a fast, reliable file transfer service that makes it easy for users to move data between two GridFTP servers or between a GridFTP server and a user’s machine (Windows, Mac or Linux).

 Globus automates the activity of managing file transfers: monitoring performance, retrying failed transfers, recovering from faults automatically whenever possible, and reporting status.
-For example, the number of parallel streams initiated is dependent on the size of the files being transfered.
+For example, the number of parallel streams initiated is dependent on the size of the files being transferred.
 2 streams for files less than 50MB, 4 streams for files between 50Mb and 250MB and 8 streams for files >250MB.
 There is no custom infrastructure required for operation – Globus is software-as-a-service that can be used today without building any features yourself.

 This Quick Start is for users wanting to Transfer files between hosts configured for Globus access.
 If you are a sysadmin and need to configure your hosts for Globus access, see our Globus Sysadmin Guide.